 Despite this my son never got the hang of it and I ended up exclusively pumping to give him breast milk for a year.
 My daughter struggled with transfer issues early on and I had resigned myself to exclusively pump for her as well.
 Then magically, one day, a light switched on in her and she started actually breastfeeding and breastfeeding well.
 I continue to go back and forth with pumping and having her nurse and it has been working for us.
 So whether you are a mom to be, first time mom, second time mom or someone looking for a baby shower gift, here are the items I found to be essential to have while breastfeeding.

 This post may contain affiliate links, see my full disclosures HERE

 A really good pump

 I have the Spectra S2 and love it.
 With my son I had the Medela and had some issues with it.
 Keep in mind that was 6 years ago and I am sure they have made advancements in their pump since then.
 The Spectra is a hospital grade pump with a closed system so no more milk backing up in the tubing, YAY!
-These reasons and the stellar reviews were what led me to chose this pump.
+These reasons and the stellar reviews were what led me to chose this advanced breast pump.
 Since using it I have found that it is pretty complicated with all the settings but a simple you tube search (thank you you tube) you will find how to use the pump to it’s full ability.
 Make sure you check with your insurance policy first because many health plans now cover the cost of certain pumps.

 Spectra S2 can be found HERE !
 Check it out and read the reviews.
 It is a really good pump.